andskli/zendesk_automator/README.md

       - cleaning
 ```

 ## TODO

 - [ ] Tests
 - [ ] Daemonize
 - [ ] Better logging
 - [x] Templating

+## Contribute

+zendesk_automator came out of the idea that automatically creating tickets in zendesk should be simple to configure and setup, according to the needs that I saw.
+Thus, the current implementation is quite specific to these needs.
+Improvements surely can be done and all contributions are welcome, even complete re-thinking/structuring of things.